Hexheld/hexheld-docs/MD/Power Noise.md

 This channel outputs an arbitrary 8-bit unsigned amplitude written to the `DAC` register.
 The sound chip does not automatically modify `DAC` to produce a waveform, so samples must be provided by the CPU or DMA controller.

-The 8-bit amplitude is shifted right by a certain number of bits according to the 2-bit volume setting in `LVL` to produce the actual unsigned output level value for the channel.
+The `DAC` value is shifted right by a certain number of bits according to the 2-bit volume setting in `LVL` to produce the actual unsigned output level value for this channel.

 ### PCM Playback with DMA